H2-data/Edible_Earth_Museum_Distributions/README.md

 countsy = counts.sort_values(by = 'Acq Year')
 countsy

-[INSERT TABLEAU AND IMAGE DASHBOARD HERE]
+[INSERT TABLEAU IMAGE DASHBOARD HERE]

-We can see with a simple line chart that zzzzzzzzzzzzzzzzzzzzzzzzzzzzz.
+- Where and how were the minerals acquired?
+What are the top 10 countries for mineral acquisition?

+[INSERT TOP 10 TABLE, MAP AND MAYBE LIKE A BAR/BUBBLE CHART HERE]

 - What is the distribution of taste?
 What are the top 5?